Diego Bardanca: Gorica

-On 6 February 2020, he signed for ND Gorica until the end of the 2019–20 season.
+On 6 February 2020, he signed for Gorica until the end of the 2019–20 season.
 In August 2020, he extended his contract until the end of the 2020–21 season.

 Puszcza Niepołomice

 On 23 July 2021, he returned to Poland and signed with I liga side Puszcza Niepołomice on a one-year deal.
 He left the club by mutual consent on 2 November 2021.

 Buriram United

 In February 2022, he joined Thai League 1 club Buriram United.

+Kitchee

+On 5 July 2024, Bardanca joined Hong Kong Premier League club Kitchee.

+Kanchanaburi Power

+On 26 July 2025, Bardanca joined newly-promoted Thai League 1 club Kanchanaburi Power.

 International career

 Bardanca is eligible to represent Spain at international level, and is also eligible to play for the Philippines due to his grandmother being born in the country.

 Philippines

 In 2019, it was reported that Bardanca received an invitation to train with the Philippines.

 In June 2019, Bardanca received his first call-up for the Philippines in a friendly against China, but eventually did not take part due to eligibility constraints.

 Bardanca was included in the 25-man squad of the Philippines for 2022 FAS Tri-Nations Series.

 He debuted in a 2–0 friendly loss to Malaysia on 23 March 2022.